PinSaveDAO/PinSave/README.md

 ## Features

-- Decentralized feed of NFTs on Canto, polygon mumbai and fantom chains with decentralized storage on Arweave and IPFS with NFTPort, Estuary and Nft.storage:
+- Decentralized feed of NFTs on Filecoin, Polygon, Binance Smart Chain and Fantom chains with decentralized storage on Arweave and IPFS with NFTPort, Estuary and Nft.storage:

 ![decentralized feed](https://github.com/dspytdao/PinSave-EVM/blob/master/assets/feed.png)